 You will probably want to unpack and buy some food.
-There are several stores nearby for groceries, such as Target and Trader Joes.
+You can request a vacuum cleaner from the front desk.
+There are several stores nearby for groceries, such as La Verde's and Trader Joes.
 In addition, as most people do nowadays, you can buy most of your furniture online and have it shipped to Edgerton House and the front desk will take it in for you.
-However, during move-in time, the front desk does have to handle a lot of packages so please be considerate and pick up your packages promptly.
+However, during move-in time, the front desk does have to handle a lot of packages so please be considerate and pick-up your packages promptly.